-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it electronically on the school's CPOMs system, as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
+Any member of staff receiving a disclosure of abuse, neglect or exploitation or noticing signs or indicators of , neglect or exploitation will record it electronically on the school's CPOMs system, as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
 All records will be dated and signed and will include the action taken.
 A RED FLAG Notification of Concern form is then presented by hand to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.